OneID

-OneID is a digital security service based in Redwood City, California.
-OneID sells a digital identity system that claims to provide security across all devices using public key cryptography instead of passwords.
+OneID was a digital security service based in Redwood City, California.
+OneID sold a digital identity system that claimed to provide security across all devices using public-key cryptography instead of passwords.
 The technology is utilized by non-profits, such as Salsa Labs, to increase the frequency and security of online donations.
+OneID now operates as a subsidiary program of Neustar following its acquisition in 2016.